Science and Nescience

 Q: Before we finish up here, can you just hit on what these four things are again?

 A: Okay.
 There were four, I actually only got to three of them.
-But the four points that I wanted to make was that one, modern science looks at matter in terms of reductionism, and you can see that any system can be analyzed in terms of reductionism cannot have consciousness.
+But the four points that I wanted to make was that one, modern science looks at matter in terms of reductionism, and you can see that any system that can be analyzed in terms of reductionism cannot have consciousness.

 So the Vedic literature also analyzes matter in terms of reductionism and also says you don't have consciousness in matter, and solves the problem of where the consciousness comes from by saying that there's a totally categorically different entity, namely the atma, which is conscious.
 So that's the solution given in the Vedic literature.
 So within modern science, you have reductionism and the problem of explaining consciousness and no solution.
 In the Vedic literature you have reductionism as applied to matter, with the like problem of explaining consciousness.
 But then you have the solution that there is a totally different kind of entity, namely the spirit soul, or the jivatma, which possesses consciousness.
 So that's the first point I wanted to make.
 What this means is the Vedic literature is extending science.
 It includes the ideas you have in science in this case of reductionism.
 But it solves certain basic problems by going beyond those ideas and introducing more material.